raspberrypilearning/people-in-space-indicator/worksheet.md

     r = requests.get(url)
     ```

-1. Now simply type `r`, and press **Enter**.
-This is the same as typing `print(r)` in a file.
+1. Now simply type `r` and press **Enter**; this is the same as typing `print(r)` in a file.
 The REPL allows you to quickly inspect objects this way.
 You should now see the following:

     ```
     <Response [200]>
     ```

     *This states that `r` contains a `Response` type object, and shows `200`.
-This is the status code of the request - which means "Success".
-Other status codes include `404` - which means "File not found" and `500` - "Server error".*
+This is the status code of the request, which means "Success".
+Other status codes include `404`, which means "File not found", and `500` - "Server error".*

 1. Now enter `help(r)`.
 This shows the docstring (documentation string) for the `Response` object.
 You should see: